Matrakçı Nasuh: Life

-Besides his works on mathematics and history, he painted miniatures which focus on panoramic views of landscapes and cities painted with the greatest detail (his Istanbul landscape picture, shows almost every street and building of the city).
+Besides his works on mathematics and history, he painted miniatures which focus on panoramic views of landscapes and cities painted with the greatest detail (his Constantinople landscape picture, shows almost every street and building of the city).
 In Ottoman miniature art, this was later known as the "Matrakçı style".
 One of his four volumes of miniatures deals with Suleiman I's Safavid war, upon which he had written his historical work Fetihname-i Karabuğdan.
-Besides illustrating the march of the Ottoman Army from Istanbul to Baghdad and then Tabriz and its return via Aleppo and Eskişehir, Nasuh also includes all the cities met by the army along the way.
+Besides illustrating the march of the Ottoman Army from Constantinople to Baghdad and then Tabriz and its return via Aleppo and Eskişehir, Nasuh also includes all the cities met by the army along the way.
 The Library of Istanbul University hosts the only copy of this work.

 Nasuh was also a soldier and a master bladesmith.
 He worked as a weapons teacher at Enderun School.
 He and his students demonstrated their skills in a show which was part of the circumcision celebrations of Suleiman I's sons including future sultan Selim II.
 Because of his success in this demonstration, Nasuh received the honorary title of Ustad ("master") and Reis ("chief") from the sultan.
 He also wrote a book about usage of various weapons and techniques of cavalry and infantry fight, called Tuhfet-ül Guzât.